 #7 Updated by Moritz Wolfart over 2 years ago

 I think it had something to do with the Beta-Version.
 I am updating very often so maybe this caused the freezing.
 Since my last update i did not have any freezing till now.
 So i will keep this Beta-Version of the Screenreader and lets see what will happen!

 #8 Updated by Vincent Le Goff over 1 year ago

 - Tracker changed from Feature to Bug

 - Assignee set to Vincent Le Goff

 Are you still experiencing issue with freezing?
 I asked several users and they tell me it seems stable so far, and CocoMUD hasn't been updated in awhile.
 I'm planning on a new, long-term sprint (which doesn't make it a real sprint) so I would investigate more this issue if it's still active.

-#9 Updated by Moritz Wolfart 8 months ago
+#9 Updated by Moritz Wolfart over 1 year ago

 Let me first say, i am absolutely glad you are still working on this so